colbin8r/leaflet.toc.control/README.md

 ### Script Tasks

 During development, it's recommended to use the main `watch` task (which is aliased to `npm start`), which will enable real-time transpilation, bundling, linting, and testing.
+These processes run in parallel together; if one "fails" at any point, the others will continue.

 ```sh
 $ npm start